hotosm/drone-tm/docs/about/faq.md

 Users can also download the **GeoJSON** of the task area, load it into their drones, and create custom flight plans as per the specifications provided by the project creator.

+!!! note

+      We have two angles to increase the number of supported drones:

+      1. Support for interfacing with flight plan software such as DroneDeploy and Litchi, meaning any drone supported there is supported by DroneTM.

+      2. Support for Open-Source flight plan software such as ArduPilot and iNAV, widening our support signficantly to cheap custom-made drones, and in future the HOT mapping drone.

+## Q. What Drones Are Not Supported?

+We don't have an exhaustive list of all unsupported drones, but in general, if the drone is not listed as supported, then DroneTM will probably not work with it.

+Our goal is to support affordable community mapping drones that ideally cost less than 1000 USD, so support for expensive commercial drones will not be a priority for now.